 6. Canalman’s Hitch

 If done correctly, this hitch is best for tying your boat to a bollard or spike.
-It’s also called the lighterman’s hitch because it’s totally secure but also easy to remove.
+And it’s called the lighterman’s hitch because it’s totally secure but also easy to remove.

 Then, pass another bight of rope (loop) underneath the boat’s line and draw it again over the bollard.
 You can make two more half hitches to ensure the safety of your boat.